 Do you dare to play when there's a lot at stake?
-Mark Isitt talks to Thomas Lykke, and Anne-Marie Buemann of OeO studios.
+Mark Isitt talks to Thomas Lykke, and Anne-Marie Buemann of OEO Studio.

 Mark Isitt: So why play?

-Thomas Lykke: I think play is one of the most important elements, actually, and not only as a designer, but actually I think in general, I think in life it's very important to be able to play.
+Thomas Lykke: I think play is one of the most important elements, actually, and not only as a designer, but actually I think in general, it's very important to be able to play in life.
 And I think it's important that things are not getting too serious.
 I think it should be.
 I mean, it always a balance, of course, with humour.
-And I think I mean; we use it a lot in our work.
+And I mean; we use it a lot in our work.
 Play and humour to get a more human element into things.

 MI: How do you use it?

 TL: I think play is many things.
 Of course, when people think of play, they see small kids playing.
 And I think it's a little bit the same.
 I mean, to me, play is also about being curious.
 I mean, kids are extremely curious, right.
 And I think many grownups forget to be curious - I can speak for myself; I think it's like this.

 It can be the smallest of things.
 It can become very, very nerdy.
 It can be walking down the street, and you see something it catches your interest.
 It can be a pebble on the beach, and it can be a quirky little toy from Shanghai, and whatnot.
 I think all of these become sources of inspirations.